strawberry-graphql/strawberry/docs/guides/pagination.md

 - There is no concept of the total number of pages or results in the dataset.
 - The client can’t jump to a specific page.

-Let us understand cursor based pagination better, with the sample example given below.
+Let us understand cursor based pagination better, with the example given below.
 We want to request a list of users, 2 at a time, from the server.
 We don't know the cursor initially, so we will assign it a null value.

 ```json